Part of the Project

 René: For us it’s like a newsletter.
 Instead of writing long newsletters once a month, it’s a constantly updated feed of what’s happening.

 Marije: I was just thinking that for farmers, social media could help them connect with each other and the public.

 René: It would be amazing because a lot of these farmers have no idea how to sell their products.

 Marije: There are also these apps with maps of cities where people show where you can find free food in the city or in the wild.

 Marije: Yeah.
 Maybe you can start one for Denmark.

 René: Another idea I have is for a company where people create contact with chefs for the farmers and contacts with farmers for the chefs.
-Or be the middleman: Going to chefs and asking what they want, what they are missing and then finding it for them, and visa versa.
+Or be the middleman: going to chefs and asking what they want, what they are missing and then finding it for them, and vice versa.

 Marije: It could be a website too.